MaJerle/c-code-style/README.md

 ```

 - Always declare local variables at the beginning of the block, before first executable statement
-- Always add trailing comma in the last element of structure (or its children) initialization (this helps clang-format to properly format structures)
+- Always add trailing comma in the last element of structure (or its children) initialization (this helps clang-format to properly format structures).
+Unless structure is very simple and short
 ```c
 typedef struct {
     int a, b;